levelgraph/levelgraph/README.md

 ### Get and Put

-Inserting a triple in the database is extremey easy:
+Inserting a triple in the database is extremely easy:
 ```javascript
 var triple = { subject: "a", predicate: "b", object: "c" };
 db.put(triple, function(err) {